 A student served through remote conferencing may be eligible to generate weighted funding for programs such as CTE or bilingual/ESL education, provided requirements for the applicable program(s) are met.
 See the applicable sections of this handbook for specific program requirements.
-In submitting a waiver request, explain how any applicable program requirements will be satisfied if your district intends to claim weighted funding.
+In submitting a waiver request to extend remote conferencing instruction beyond the allowable 20 instructional days over the entirety of the school year, explain how any applicable program requirements will be satisfied if your district intends to claim weighted funding.